Code-Institute-Submissions/MarkReddy87-ReddyFitFast_MayResub/README.md

 ## 1. Purpose of the project

-The purpose of this project was to create a fully fledged Ecommerce website where the business model was focused on business to consumer (B2C) activity.
+The purpose of this project was to create a fully fledged fitness Ecommerce website where the business model was focused on business to consumer (B2C) activity.
 Individuals can visit the site and purchase fitness goods and services and have them delivered directly to their home's or their Email inbox.
-Another main goal of the site was to create a community through the use of social media business pages and further online content site user's could access.
-I hope to target a wide range of consumers with the product's and service's available on this page by including exercise plans, meal plans, equipment and products for people who just starting their fitness journy all the way up to seasoned gym veteran's.
+Another main goal of the site was to create a community through the use of social media business pages, the sites review functionality and further online content site's user's could access from the main site footer.
+I hope to target a wide age range of consumers with the product's and service's available on this page.
+I aim to target individuals who are not sure how to start their fitness journy, they might want to focus on their diet, starting exercising at home and become a fully fledged gym fanatic.
+By including varied exercise plans, meal plans, exercise equipment and products I feel that I can tap into the corner of the market.

 ## 2. User stories